edgarinfo/edgarinfo.github.io/README.md

 ## How to navigate from the GUI?

-- Clone and pull this repository in your local repository
+- Clone and pull this repository in your local repository.
-- Run from your IDE preference software
+- Run from your IDE preference software.
-- You would see the welcome brief message
+- You would see the welcome brief message.
-- Clicking any of the button from the navigation bar, would drop down a list of element and you can navigate through those elements with the "previews page" and "next page" button below
+- Clicking any of the button from the navigation bar, would drop down a list of element and you can navigate through those elements with the "previews page" and "next page" button below.
 - Clicking in any of the element list, would bring you detailed information about the clicked element if applicable such name, title, films where appear the elements, opening crawl, eyes color and so on.

 ## How its work?